trans-stat/.github/.github/pull_request_template.md

 - [ ] I have added tests for my changes.
 - [ ] I have tested my changes.
 - [ ] I have updated the project documentation to reflect my changes.
-- [ ] I have completed the "definition of done" for this PR.
+- [ ] I have completed the "definition of done".

 ## Next Steps
 <!---